June 15, 2023

 In other words, a good dog kennel is an excellent insurance policy against something terrible happening to your favorite duck hunting partner.
 If you’re not using one, or are interested in an upgrade, check out these offerings.

-If your duck dog is too big for his kennel and you’re sick of having to lube him up just to get him to fit, check out the new Lucky Kennel.
+If your duck dog is too big for his kennel and you’re sick of having to lube him up just to get him to fit, check out the Lucky Kennel from Lucky Duck.
 This 5 Star Crash Test Rated crate is a one-piece rotomolded option for at-home and over-the-road use.
 It’s designed with easy-clean drain holes, powder-coated tie downs, and is compatible with the Lucky Ratchet Strap Kit.
-Having messed with a fair amount of crates in my time, the original Lucky Kennel Intermediate became my go-to for a variety of reasons, but the bottom line is that it’s a lightweight, bulletproof crate that is designed well.
+Having messed with a fair amount of crates in our time, the original Lucky Kennel Intermediate became one of our go-tos for a variety of reasons, but the bottom line is that it’s a lightweight, bulletproof crate that is designed well.
 Available in sizes Large and Intermediate.

 $600-$700 | luckyduck.com

-Designed for interior-vehicle use (not the bed of your hunting truck), the Avery Sporting Dog Quick-Set is a must-have for anyone who needs to crate a dog at home, in a hotel room, or in a hunting camp.
+Designed for non-vehicle use (not the bed of your hunting truck), the Avery Sporting Dog Quick-Set Travel Kennel is a must-have for anyone who needs to contain a dog at home, in a hotel room, or in a hunting camp.
 Four sizes are offered, and each is designed with a 900D DuraMax cover to keep bugs out and rain off of your dog.
 It also boasts vinyl storage pockets to hold everything from e-collars to training bumpers.
-The Quick-Set is available in solid colors and camo, weighs next to nothing, and will cost you only $70 - which is an absolute steal.
+The Quick-Set is available in marsh brown and Mossy Oak Bottomland camo, weighs next to nothing, and won’t cost a fortune.